Wu-Xi/StabCF/README.md

 <p align="center">
   <img src="assets/Motivation.png" alt="Training paradigm comparison" width="450">
 </p>

 In this work, we identify **two fundamental sources of training instability** in collaborative filtering:

-- **1、Unreliable positive samples**: A single observed interaction may not reliably reflect true user preference due to noise, sparsity, or accidental behaviors in implicit feedback.
+- **1. Unreliable positive samples**: A single observed interaction may not reliably reflect true user preference due to noise, sparsity, or accidental behaviors in implicit feedback.

-- **2、Inconsistent negative samples**: Negatives sampled from the vast unobserved space exhibit highly fluctuating hardness, leading to unstable and noisy gradient updates across training iterations.
+- **2. Inconsistent negative samples**: Negatives sampled from the vast unobserved space exhibit highly fluctuating hardness, leading to unstable and noisy gradient updates across training iterations.

 These two issues jointly cause unstable optimization dynamics, hindering convergence and resulting in fluctuating and suboptimal recommendation performance.